SPECIFIC REQUIREMENTS FOR MODULES OF MARKETING AUTHORIZATION APPLICATION DOSSIERS

 6-‐ When different salts, esters, ethers, isomers, mixtures of isomers, complexes or derivatives of the active substance of the reference medicinal product are used, additional information providing proof that their safety and/or efficacy profile is not different from the one of the reference medicinal product should be submitted.

-6.3.
-Module 3 A complete Module 3 should be submitted.
+A complete Module 3 should be submitted.

 MODULE 3: QUALITY